A reflection I am writing as I am undergoing treatment:

 - The danger of owning your diagnoses.

-I could really let my fingers carry on and list a thousand things, esp as I’m on this IV drip for a few hours…but I’ll only pick a few to explain in more depth:
+I could really let my fingers carry on and list a thousand things, esp as I’m on this IV drip for a few hours…but I’ll only pick a few from this list to explain in more depth:

 What Chronic Illness has taught me: